 A. The Town requires all employees to complete mandatory safety training that complies with Federal (OSHA), State and local requirements.
-Each Department Head is required to ensure the proper training for each of their employees.
-Written proof, signed by the employee and Department Head/Certified Training Authority or a valid Certificate of course completion, shall be required for all training, and will be added to each employee's Personnel File.
+Department Head is required to ensure the proper training for each of their Written proof, signed by the employee and Department Head/Certified Training Authority or a valid Certificate of course completion, shall be required for all training, and will be added to each employee's Personnel File.
 Employees are expected to abide by all safety rules and regulations, which shall be posted on bulletin boards, announced at staff meetings or otherwise communicated by the Town.
 An employee's failure to comply may result in disciplinary action and/or termination.
+It is mandatory that all employees wear the appropriate protective clothing and equipment as listed below based on their position within the Town.
+The list provided is to outline some examples and is not exclusive of what may be considered appropriate protective clothing and equipment: steel toe boots, eye and ear protection, head protection, seat belts as required by State of Maine law, and reflective safety vests.